nodjiin/C_data_structures_and_algorithms/README.md

 ## Overview

-As is well known among C users, the lack of features such as c++ templates makes it difficult to produce generic data structures in C. The two techniques usually used to overcome this problem are:
+C users know that the absence of features like c++ templates makes it hard to create generic data structures in C. The two common techniques to address this issue are:

-- The extended use of C preprocessor to automatically generate code suitable for a specific type from time to time.
+- The extensive use of C preprocessor to generate code for a specific type on demand.
-- The use of void pointers items inside the data structures to hold all possible data types.
+- The use of void pointers items inside the data structures to store any data type.

-Given the specific target of this repository, I decided to avoid these 2 solutions and offer a simpler one.
+Considering the particular goal of this repository, I chose to skip these 2 solutions and propose a simpler one.

-All the data structures in the repository will contain objects of type `data_type`. `data_type` will be defined within the `datatype.h` header.
-The redefinition of this type will make the library adaptable to any specific exercise the user is trying to solve.
-Functions that execute comparisons between user-defined types will also accept as input a function pointer of type `data_type_compare_fn` (also found within `datatype.h`) that can be implemented as needed.
+All the data structures in the repository will hold objects of type `data_type`. `data_type` will be declared in the `datatype.h` header.
+Redefining this type will make the library suitable for any specific problem the user is trying to solve.
+Functions that perform comparisons between user-defined types will also take as input a function pointer of type `data_type_compare_fn` (also in `datatype.h`) that can be implemented as required.

 ## Repository structure